krisleech/wisper/CONTRIBUTING.md

 We also have a [Gitter channel](https://gitter.im/krisleech/wisper) if you wish to discuss your ideas.

-## Backlog /  Roadmap

-The backlog for Wisper and related gems is on [Waffle](https://waffle.io/krisleech/wisper).

 ## Questions

 Try the [Wiki](https://github.com/krisleech/wisper/wiki) first, the examples